 Clackamas County has a preservation ordinance and Historic Review Board for unincorporated areas of the county.
 The cities of Oregon City, Lake Oswego, Canby and West Linn have preservation ordinances and Historic Review Boards for their jurisdictions.
 All of these communities have met the State Historic Preservation Office's (SHPO) "Certified Local Government" standards and are eligible for planning and inventory project funding.

-The Historic Review Board, made up of a minimum of five people appointed by the Board of County Commissioners, is responsible for performing the following duties:
+The Historic Review Board, made up of seven people appointed by the Board of County Commissioners, is responsible for performing the following duties:

-- Review and render decisions on proposals to alter the exterior of a Historic Landmark.
+- review and make recommendations on all proposals to alter the exterior of a Historic Landmark

-- Review and render decisions on all proposed new construction on property on which a Historic Landmark is located.
+- review and make recommendations on all proposed new construction on property on which a Historic Landmark is located

 The members of the Historic Review Board are to be people who have demonstrated an interest in historic preservation and have experience and/or special expertise or knowledge in the field of historic preservation.
 Three positions are designated as architect, with knowledge in historic restoration; contractor, with expertise in construction techniques applied to historic structures, and representative from a historic group in the County.

 Most local libraries, planning departments and museums have copies of the Cultural Resources Inventory for their area.
 Many local museums have extensive collections of local photos, archival records and preservation resources available.
 The National Trust for Historic Preservation, State Historic Preservation Office, Architectural Heritage Center (in Portland), Historic Preservation League of Oregon (HPLO), Oregon Preservation Alliance and Old Home Forum (in Oregon City) are all educational and support organizations for old-house owners.
 SHPO and HPLO also have lists of craftsmen who specialize in historic construction.